 The song thrush is easily recognised by its speckled brown-on-cream breast.
 It is often heard before it is seen, as it is one of the main songsters of suburban New Zealand, with a very long singing season.
 Thrushes sing from a high branch, at the top of a tree or on power poles and lines.
 Their distinctive song comprising a wide range of notes, with each phrase typically repeated 2-3 times in succession.
-They are common throughout mainland New Zealand, Stewart Island, Chatham Islands and on many off-shore islands.
+They are common throughout mainland New Zealand and nearby offshore islands, also Stewart Island, Chatham Islands, Snares Islands and Auckland Islands.
 Thrushes frequent a wide range of lowland and hilly habitats including suburban gardens, farmland, woodlands and some forests.
 They feed mostly on the ground on earthworms and snails, also insects and berries.
 Song thrushes were introduced from England, and were released widely in New Zealand from 1867.

 The song thrush is smaller than a blackbird and is distinguished from the female blackbird by its pale cream underparts speckled with fawn-brown chevrons.
 The head, back and upper wings and tail are smooth grey-brown with indistinct streaking on the head.
 In flight the upper wing is mostly uniform brown.
 The sexes are alike; juveniles have similar colouring but the speckling on the breast is less distinct.

 Voice: distinctive and attractive song comprising a wide range of notes, often repeated, from about May to November, but calling can occur throughout the year.
 Calling can commence before sunrise.
 Singing is thought to be by males advertising territorial ownership.

 Similar species: Eurasian blackbirds are larger and darker.
 Female and juvenile blackbirds are often confused with song thrushes, but do not have the thrush’s cream-coloured underparts overlaid with brown speckles.